British Amateur Rugby League Association: History

-The best amateur clubs were still divided between six leagues and thus the desire for an amateur National League arose.
-The BARLA National League first took place in the 1986/1987 season with 10 teams.
+The BARLA National League was introduced for the 1986–87 season.
+The inaugural season featured 10 teams.

-The association has always been a champion of the amateur ethos and in 1987 BARLA played a major role in the establishment of the 'free gangway' between the two codes at amateur level.
+The association has always been a champion of the amateur ethos and in 1987 BARLA played a major role in the establishment of the 'free gangway' between the two codes at an amateur level.
 The agreement allowed players to inter-change between rugby league and rugby union without fear of discrimination.

-The BARLA National League soon proved popular and the 1989/90 season also saw the addition of a second division.
+The BARLA National League soon proved popular and the 1989–90 season also saw the addition of a second division.

 On 30 November 1990, BARLA's new headquarters at West Yorkshire House, Huddersfield was opened by Queen Elizabeth II.

 In 1993, BARLA provided the first Great Britain team to tour South Africa.
-The BARLA National League was rebranded the National Conference League and expanded to three divisions (now named premier, first and second) in 1993.
+The BARLA National League was rebranded as the National Conference League and expanded to three divisions (now named premier, first, and second) in 1993.

 By 1999, there were more than 1,400 teams and 900 youth and junior teams.
 On an average weekend in the season, almost 23,000 players will be in action.

 BARLA's work in the international expansion of the game was recognised by their inclusion as affiliate members of the International Federation (equivalent to the International Board at the time) in 1999 and by BARLA's inclusion in the Emerging Nations World Championship in 2000.

 BARLA won the Emerging Nations World Championship beating Italy 20–14 in the final.

+In 2004, BARLA realigned itself with the RFL following pressure from Sport England regarding funding.